 Another option that works for some patients is CBD oil.

-The ScoliSMART™ Activity Suit is a completely non-invasive treatment option for adult scoliosis that doesn’t just relieve symptoms – it corrects the underlying problem of spinal curvature.
+The ScoliSMART Activity Suit is a completely non-invasive treatment option for adult scoliosis that doesn’t just relieve symptoms – it addresses the underlying problem of spinal curvature.

-Whether you are performing specific scoliosis exercises or simply going about your daily activities, wearing the ScoliSMART™ Activity Suit helps improve communication between the brain and muscles surrounding the spine, naturally correcting postural imbalances.
-Scientific research has found that eight in 10 adults who wear the suit for 4-6 hours a day enjoy significant pain relief — not to mention a 6-degree curve reduction.
+Whether you are performing specific scoliosis exercises or simply going about your daily activities, wearing the ScoliSMART Activity Suit helps improve communication between the brain and muscles surrounding the spine, naturally correcting postural imbalances.
+Scientific research has found that eight in 10 adults who wear the suit for 4-6 hours a day enjoy significant pain relief — not to mention a more than 6-degree curve reduction and noticeable posture improvement.

 The Time to Act Is Now